open-forest-observatory/geospatial-data-registration-toolkit/README.md

+# Geospatial Data Registration Toolkit
+The goal of this work is to register geospatial data (ex. orthomosaics or digital terrain models).
+This tool relies on registration algorithms implemented in `opencv` and `sitk`.

 # Install
 To set up this project you can run the following commands.
 This assumes `anaconda` and `poetry` are installed.
 ```